-Small Business Lending & Independent Worker Resource Guide
+Small Business Lending & Independent Workers Resource Guide

 Small businesses are central to the U.S. economy and society, yet the lives of small business owners and independent workers are far from easy.
 Your financial institution can begin supporting entrepreneurs in your community today.
 Download our free research-based small business lending and independent worker resource guide today.

-Small Business Lending & Independent Worker Resource Guide Details
+Small Business Lending & Independent Workers Resource Guide Details

 Most small businesses have below-average incomes, lack access to many of the tools that businesses need to thrive, and struggle to acquire needed financing – relying instead on personal finances and informal networks of friends and family.
 The importance of small businesses and the myriad challenges they face would seem to make them a natural fit for credit unions, community banks, and other community-oriented financial services providers.

 Filene, working in collaboration with Visa, believes that providing affordable and responsible funding, services, and support, especially to those who struggle to find them provides credit unions and other community- oriented financial institutions with unparalleled opportunities—to improve financial lives of consumers and the well-being of communities while also meeting organizational growth and impact objectives.
 Moreover, community-oriented financial institutions may be best positioned to see the full picture of small business ownership—recognizing that the impact of small business success or failure reaches far beyond the business itself.